 (Excerpt from book)

-My favorite cold calling myth is this one: calling B2B is different from calling B2C.
 The idea behind this myth is when calling business owners, C-suite, and other executives we need to use a sophisticated approach because these guys are intelligent.
 We need to get right to the point because these guys are busy (and impatient).
 If we do not quickly meet their standards they will shut us down.

 All of that is absolutely true: these prospects are busy, intelligent, and will not put up with calls that do not show respect.
 Now… what on earth happens to these people when they go home and become consumers?
 Are they suddenly less sophisticated or less intelligent?
 Does their time magically expand to allow for callers to impose on it?